Finding the Best Places to Retire Since 2006!

 Cons: The tornado risk is 125% higher than the national average.

-Notes: Tavares is racially diverse and has doubled in size during the last decade or two.
+Notes: Tavares is racially diverse and has grown by 15% in the last decade.

 Recommended as a Retirement Spot?
 Yes